moosylog/galactic/README.md

 Upload your own JSON layout:

-- Keys are mapped automatically
+- Keys are mapped automatically.
-- Layout is visualized in-game
+- Layout is visualized in-game.
-- Training adapts to your exact physical setup
+- Training adapts to your exact physical and logical setup.

 Compatible with MoErgo, ZMK, and similar configurators.